space-wizards/docs/src/en/space-station-14/chat.md

 # Chat and Other Messaging

 ## What is Chat?
 Under term 'chat' we understand all messages that players, in-game entities and admins are exchanging in game.
-There are a lot of requirements that are implemented in current chat system, but there are also a lot to be desired - extensibility is quite poor, some of features require a lot of work for just porting stuff from ss13.
+There are a lot of requirements that are implemented in current chat system, but there are also a lot to be desired - extensibility is quite poor, code contains a lot of questional double/triple+ checks, it is distributed over a vast amount of classes.
 In this document we will try to deduce core requirements and ways to fit them in current ecosystem of the game, also will discuss positive and negative traits of new chat system.

 ** this document is based on FairlySadPanda Chatfactor Design Page (https://github.com/space-wizards/docs/pull/221/files).